cesanta/mongoose/README.md

 # Commercial use
-- Mongoose is used by hundreds of businesses, from Fortune 500 giants like Bosch, Samsung, Qualcomm, Caterpillar - to tiny startups
+- Mongoose is used by hundreds of businesses, from Fortune 500 giants like Siemens, Bosch, Google, Samsung, Qualcomm, Caterpillar - to tiny startups
 - Used to solve a wide range of business needs, like implementing Web UI interface on devices, RESTful API services, telemetry data exchange, remote control for a product, remote software updates, remote monitoring, and others
-- Deployed to tens of millions devices in production environment worldwide
+- Deployed to hundreds of millions devices in production environment worldwide
-- See [Case Studies](https://cesanta.com/case-studies.html) from our respected customers like Schneder Electric (industrial automation), iXBlue S.A.S.
+- See [Case Studies](https://cesanta.com/case-studies.html) from our respected customers like Schneider Electric (industrial automation), Schenck Process (industrial engineering), and others
-  (defence & space), and others
 - See [Testimonials](https://cesanta.com/testimonials.html) from engineers that
   integrated Mongoose in their commercial products
 - We provide [commercial licensing](https://cesanta.com/licensing.html),